satukon/Student-register/README.md

 ## Learning objectives
 - To showcase my code and my Java programming skills
-- To show that I can design and build applications
+- To show that I can design and build applications independently

 ## Prerequisites
 - Project type: Maven, Java 17